Complex problems, bold solutions

 At the root of many neurological dysfunctions lies faulty electrical signaling within specific neuronal pathways, or circuits, the fundamental components of the nervous system.
 Stabilising this anomalous activity without effecting healthy neurons has incredible potential to help treat neural dysfunction.
 With this in mind, Sania applies chemogenetics, a powerful technique that safely and accurately alters neuronal activity.

 Identifying suitable chemogenetic candidates for different types of neurons means that Sania can build an adjustable 'remote control' for treating various nervous systems dysfunctions with minimal side effects.

 Safe and effective genetic therapies require the precise delivery of genetic material to specific cells.
 Unfortunately, many promising therapies in this area fail to make the translational leap to humans.

 Sania harnesses the power and safety of adeno-associated viral vectors (AAVs) and combines this with our own unique suite of human-centric technology platforms designed to drive high levels of translation from research in the lab to patients in the clinic.

-By utilising a proprietary system of human stem cells, neural circuits and organoids to engineer novel AAV capsids and promotors, we selectively and precisely target our therapeutics to specific cell types.
+By utilising a proprietary system of human stem cells, neural circuits and organoids to engineer novel AAV capsids and promotors, we can selectively and precisely target our therapeutics to specific cell types.

-Sania's ability to target specific neural subtypes is also our defining edge.
+Sania's ability to target specific neural subtypes is our defining edge.
 We can harness this ability as an 'engine' that powers development of precision neuromodulation therapies for diseases beyond the current scope of genetic medicines where neural innervation plays a regulative role.
-Our initial focus is on dysfunction that can be treated by local access to components of the peripheral nervous system, such as in spasticity and other undisclosed indications with high unmet need.
+Our initial focus is on dysfunctions that can be treated by local access to components of the peripheral nervous system, such as in spasticity and other undisclosed indications with high unmet need.